 These distributions were reflected in the average ratings for teachers.
 The average rating for the entire dataset was 92.8, where the average ratings for teachers in our sample was 79.8.
 Such a high rating made it clear that many teachers receiving negative reviews must have received a much better rating and better reviews by other students at the same or a different time.

-In all, the assumption that the entire dataset was completely biased seemed less plausible than the assumption that the dataset represented a diverse array of motives, contexts, and incentives for submitting reviews about teachers.
+In all, we considered the assumption that the dataset represented a diverse array of motives, contexts, and incentives for submitting reviews about teachers a safe one.
 Most teachers received mixed reviews, while a small minority received mostly bad reviews.
 Furthermore, the reviews for teachers were submitted across long periods of time (the average time between the first and last review for each teacher was 5 years).
-Thus, the topics discussed by reviewers in our sample likely represented common “descriptions” that could be found in classrooms across the country and over time, rather than representing the views of any one type of mythical reviewer.
+Thus, the topics discussed by reviewers in our sample likely represented common “descriptions” that could be found in classrooms across the country and over time, rather than representing the views of any one type of reviewer.
 In fact, the results of the analysis increased our confidence that this was the case.

 One results detailed the variety of ways in which students expressed the behaviors they observed in teachers, and gave, as well, their thoughts about the origins of those behaviors.
 Furthermore, one finding in this study was that filtering reviews by length (100 characters) was essential for identifying consistent topics among the reviews.
 This enforcement of minimum length increased the proportion of meaningful reviews that were analyzed and decreased the likelihood of including reviews that required no effort or a lack of sincere thought to write.